Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Ventilated mesh on four sides

-- Multiple pockets for treats, waste bags, and personal items
+- Multiple pockets for treats and waste bags

 - Includes a collapsible water bowl